 While you may be able to get away with a 400-lumen output light if you know the way or aren’t looking to ride quickly and confidently, once speeds pick up or trail difficulty increases, you’ll be left wanting more power.

 We would generally recommend 1,500 lumens as a starting point for night riding off-road on blue-graded trail-centre style runs.
-As a very rough guide, increase lumen output by around 1,000 per trail grading increase.
+As a rough guide, increase lumen output by around 1,000 per trail grading increase.

 2. Beam pattern